AI-generated

 Key Excerpts

-• "It is settled that courts have no power to relieve parties from obligations they voluntarily assumed, simply because their contracts turn out to be disastrous deals or unwise investments." — The Court's rejection of petitioner's attempt to avoid liability due to the business relationship turning sour.
+• "It is settled that courts have no power to relieve parties from obligations they voluntarily assumed, simply because their contracts turn out to be disastrous deals or unwise investments."

 Precedents Cited

 • Sps.
 Binua v.
-Ong — Cited for the exceptions to the rule that findings of fact by the Court of Appeals are conclusive and binding on the parties.
+Ong, G.R.
+No. 207176, June 18, 2014 — Cited regarding the exceptions to the rule that factual findings of the CA are conclusive.

 Provisions

 • Rule 131, Section 3(d) of the Rules of Court — Presumption that a person takes ordinary care of his concerns.
+Applied to support the inference that petitioner, as a pilot and businessperson, knew he was contracting with a corporate entity.

 • Rule 131, Section 3(p) of the Rules of Court — Presumption that all private transactions have been fair and regular.
+Applied to presume regularity in petitioner's issuance of checks and execution of the MOA.